unicode-org/cldr/docs/ldml/tr35-keyboards.md

 The backspace transform is an optional transform that is not applied on input of normal characters, but is only used to perform extra backspace modifications to previously committed text.

-Keyboarding applications typically, but are not required, to work in one of two modes:
+Keyboarding applications typically work, but are not required to, in one of two modes:

 **_text entry_**